peerdavid/smartmeter-ha/README.md

 EOF

 # 2.) encrypt it
-docker run -it -v ./docker/mosquitto/config:/tmp eclipse-mosquitto:2 mosquitto_passwd -U /tmp/password.txt
+docker run -it --rm -v ./docker/mosquitto/config:/tmp eclipse-mosquitto:2 mosquitto_passwd -U /tmp/password.txt
 ```

 * Run the application
+  > Always make sure that you have your `.env` file configured properly for the desired services
-  * In case you are NOT using `telegraf`:
+  * In case you are NOT using `telegraf` and NOT using `mqtt`:

     ```bash
     docker compose up -d
     ```

-  * Otherwise make sure that you have your `.env` file configured properly and run:
+  * In case you are using `mqtt` but NOT `telegraf`:

     ```bash
+    docker compose -f docker-compose.yaml -f docker/mosquitto/docker-compose.mqtt.yaml [-f docker/telegraf/docker-compose.telegraf.yaml] up -d
+    ```

+  * In case you are using `mqtt` AND `telegraf`:

+    ```bash
-    docker compose -f docker-compose.yaml -f docker/telegraf/docker-compose.telegraf.yaml up -d
+    docker compose -f docker-compose.yaml -f docker/mosquitto/docker-compose.mqtt.yaml -f docker/telegraf/docker-compose.telegraf.yaml up -d
     ```

   > Note: it takes a bit (~1') to start, be patient ;-)